Asian Art Outpost

 zhēn bǎo

-The first character can mean precious thing or treasure.
-The second character can mean a jewel or gem, a treasure or simply precious.
+珍 can mean a precious thing or treasure. 寶 can mean a jewel or gem, a treasure, or simply precious.
 Together these two characters reinforce each other into a word that clearly means treasure.

 bǎo